 On the other hand, sometimes it is necessary to extract a single channel from a stereo recording.
 This may be because we want to process it using software that cannot deal with stereo input, or it may be because we are interested only in one channel.
 Sox can deal with monaural (1 channel), stereo (2 channel) and quadriphonic (4 channel) data.

 There are two ways to reduce the number of channels.
 One is to select a particular channel.
-This is done by using the avg effect with an option indicating what channel to use.
-The options are -l for left, -r for right, f for front, and b for back.
+This is done by using the remix effect with an option indicating what channel to use.
+The channels are numbered, beginning with 1.
 For example, to extract the left channel give a command like this:

 Another approach is to average the channels.
 To create a monoaural file from a stereo file by averaging the two channels, give a command like this: